skdejong/100DaysOfCode/log.md

 **Today's Progress**:

-Refactored a list with useReducer from useReducer Workshop
+Refactored a list with useReducer from The School of Code useReducer Workshop

-Worked on 6kyu kata in Code Wars with my pairing partner.
+Worked on solving a 6kyu kata in Code Wars with my pairing partner.

 Had a refresh on writing test code in preparation for our group project next week.

 Then worked on a React Component Testing workshop.

 Learned about Create React App.
 React Testing Library.